seymaakorkmaz/Emoji-Prediction-Semeval-2018-Task-2/README.md

 GloVe is a distributional word embedding method used for word representations.
 In our models, the "glove.twitter.27B.200d" model is utilized.
 This pre-trained version of the GloVe model is trained on social media data, specifically 27 billion tweets, and represents each word through a 200-dimensional vector.

 - Learn more about [Stanford GloVe Model](https://nlp.stanford.edu/projects/glove/)

+More than 20 models were tested within the scope of the project.
+The two most successful models have been added to the Github repository.
+You can review the [report file](Report.pdf) for information on other tried models.

 ## DEMO